GDQuest/zed-gdscript/README.md

 4. Set "Exec Path" to the path of your Zed executable
 5. Set "Exec Flags" to `{project} {file}:{line}:{col}`

+If you have installed Godot and Zed via Flatpak on Linux, use the following parameters:

+1. Set "Exec Path" to `flatpak-spawn`
+2. Set "Exec Flags" to `--host flatpak run dev.zed.Zed {project} {file}:{line}:{col}`

 Then, to start the language server:

 1. Go to Editor > Editor Settings > Network > Language Server